-Dordt’s community development major takes a broad interdisciplinary perspective that focuses on systems.
-Few colleges offer this kind of multi-disciplinary approach to community development.
-As a student in Dordt’s program, you will take a set of foundational courses that introduce you to the principles and practices of community development.
-You’ll develop expertise in defined areas by selecting from among several areas of specialization.
+Dordt’s major takes an interdisciplinary perspective that focuses on systems.
+Few colleges offer this kind of multidisciplinary community development major.
+As a student in our program, you will take a set of foundational courses that introduce you to the principles and practices of community development.
+You’ll then develop expertise in a specific area by selecting from among several areas of specialization.
 You will learn from guest speakers, interact directly and electronically with community development professionals, discuss videos and articles on topics and issues in the field, and work with organizations.

 The areas of specialization are: